There are no products listed under this category.

 After you have applied your Foundation and Concealer, add a little Blush or Bronzer (or both) to look like you've been out in the sunshine and fresh air.
 Something to consider if you don't wear Blush or Bronzer - Think about how little children naturally have color in their cheeks.
 Some are scared of Blush because they don't want to look like the little old ladies from years ago who wore circles of rouge on their cheeks.
 If you use Foundation to even out your skin tone, your complexion may not look natural if you don't add a little color to make you look like you have been out in the fresh air.
 Our Blushes are highly pigmented, so you only need to use a very small amount and be sure to tap the excess off your brush.
 You can always add a little more if needed.
 I have found if you smile and apply your Blush to the middle and outer edges of the apples of your cheeks, and then blend upwards in circular motions up towards your hairline it looks more natural.
 Don't apply your Blush too close to your nose.
 If you look at your pupil and draw an imaginary line straight down and another imaginary line from your lower nostril towards your cheek - you want to apply your Blush from where that line intersects - and then brush out and up towards your hairline.

 If you have larger pores, allow the minerals to warm to your skin for about 10 minutes while you are doing your your hair or your eye makeup, and then blend again using a brush, sponge or clean fingertips.
 Your pores will appear much smaller after this blending.
 Then use some Finishing Powder to set everything.

-If you are oily, try using some Finishing Powder underneath your Foundation and then also over your Foundation and Blush.
+If you are oily, try using some Finishing Powder in one of our Oil Control Formulas underneath your Foundation and then also over your Foundation and Blush.